 Mister Rogers’ Neighborhood Walking Tour

-Beginning on October 29, 2021, explore the neighborhood that shaped Mister Rogers on this walking tour of Rollins College, and find out how we’re keeping his legacy alive on America’s most beautiful campus.
+Explore the neighborhood that shaped Mister Rogers on this walking tour of Rollins College, and find out how we’re keeping his legacy alive on America’s most beautiful campus.
 Along the way, you’ll experience exclusive Mister Rogers memorabilia and artwork and get a feel for how we’re educating the next generation of global citizens and responsible leaders.
+The tour will return in March 2022 for Fred's birthday month.
 Get a sneak peek at the five stops on the Mister Rogers walking tour at Rollins and download a handy map to guide you on your journey.

 1. Olin Library